Arin112/mplLang/README.md

 ## Usage
 ### For windows
 1. Download the program from the link above.
-2. Create a file with ".mpl" extension.
+2. Create a file with ".mpl" extension and write a mplLang program in the file.
 3. Open it with the downloaded program.
 (Right click -> open with ... )
 4. If your file is not empty and does not contain syntax errors, the program will automatically close and create same-named file with ".crpl" extension.
 You can translate multiple files at the same time.